cloudbees-days/cloudbees-ci-k8s-cloudshell-tutorials/cbci-controllers.md

 ## Overview

-In this tutorial you will learn how to provision managed controllers in controller specific, non-CJOC Kubernetes, `Namespaces`.
+In this tutorial you will learn how to provision managed controllers in controller specific, non-CJOC Kubernetes, `Namespaces` and how to use Kubernetes network policies to isolate different CloudBees CI `pods` for a mult-tenant environment.
 Kubernetes `Namespaces` allow you to partition a Kubernetes cluster based on non-Kubernetes specific groups - such as team, business unit, product, location, cost center, etc.

 The official Kubernetes documentation description of `Namespaces`: